 See The Video Scuba Diving Sipadan Island in Sabah

 Can’t see the sunset from your hotel room?
 Don’t worry, regardless of where you are in the city, sunsets in Kota Kinabalu are still gorgeous.
 While eating at a Chinese restaurant far away from the waterfront we noticed the colorful sunset and I couldn’t resist snapping a quick photo from the parking lot on my phone.

 There are no bad places when it comes to watching the sunset in Sabah.
-I was motorcycling around the eastern coast of Sabah one day when I stopped on a bridge to snap this photo.
+I was motorcycling around the eastern coast one random evening when I stopped on a bridge to snap this photo.

 Remember, there is no such thing as a bad sunset when in Sabah 😉